 General Fund - The General Fund is the general operating fund of the Town.
 The General Fund accounts for all financial resources except those that are required to be accounted for in another fund.
 The primary revenue sources are ad valorem taxes, State grants, and various other taxes and licenses.
 Primary expenditures are for public safety, transportation, inspections, and general government.
 Under GASB 54 guidance, the Future Development Fund, Beach Erosion Fund, and the Future Street Paving Fund are consolidated into the General Fund.
-The budgetary comparison for the Future Development Fund, Beach Erosion Fund, and the Future Street Paving Fund have been included in the supplemental information.
+The budgetary comparison for the Future Development Fund, Beach Erosion Fund, and the Future Development Fund, Beach Erosion Fund are the supplemental information.